-I am a 36 year old woman in Ohio.
+I am a 42 year old woman in Ohio.
 I enjoy sewing, knitting, playing with/being the servant to my cats, and reading.
 I have a master's degree in occupational therapy and have worked in nursing homes, home health and long-term psychiatric facilities over the years.
-Since August 2011 I have been on disability after a minor surgery had major complications.
-It is unknown if I will work again and I am trying to come to terms with this new reality.
-I am no longer employed because of no expectation of return to fulltime work.
+Since August 2011 I have been on disability.

 Depending on my mood this blog varies from very serious to occasionally light-hearted.
 It is my journal, my memory, the source of some wonderful friends, and my heart.
 It is where I think my way through things.
 I am often blunt and I try to be extremely open about living with mental illness.
 I also write about child abuse, childhood sexual abuse, family relationships and how those are affected by my illness, and anything else that comes up in my life.
-I welcome respectful discussion of anything with the caveat that I have the write to stop discussions that I feel unable to handle.
+I welcome respectful discussion of anything with the caveat that I have the right to stop discussions that I feel unable to handle.
+After a serious of nasty comments from anonymous I have decided to delete nasty comments (not ones that disagree, those that are mean) upon receipt.
 I have been amazed at the respectful way nearly everyone on this blog has addressed very sensitive topics.

 CAST OF MAJOR CHARACTERS